Salzgitter: 1300–1982

 In 1951, the city was renamed to "Stadt Salzgitter" (City of Salzgitter), while the borough Salzgitter was renamed to "Salzgitter-Bad", referring to the brine bath there.
 In the course of the local administrative reform of Lower-Saxony effective from 1 March 1974, the municipalities Üfingen and Sauingen (formerly Landkreis Wolfenbüttel) were incorporated, increasing the number of boroughs to 31.
 Iron ore continued to be mined in Salzgitter until 1982; in the former mine Schacht Konrad (Konrad mine), an ultimate disposal place for radioactive waste has been planned since 1975.

+Modern history

+In February 2024, MAN Truck & Bus announced plans to expand its global parts logistics center in Salzgitter by nearly 53,000 square meters, bringing the total footprint to 230,000 square meters.